LoofahBu/UNET.LAN.client-server.model/README.md

-# Unity UNET Client-Server Simple Abstraction For LAN
+# Unity UNET Client-Server Wrapper For LAN

 ## Introduction

-This project is a simple abstraction wrapper for Unity UNET to help developers can rapid develop an application for local network.
-Just override *OnClientCmdHandler* and *OnServerAckHandler* which on [NetworkClient](Assets/NetworkLANClient.cs) and [NetworkServer](Assets/NetworkServer.cs).
-It also provides the auto-reconnection mechanism when client can't connect to server.
+This project is an abstraction wrapper for Unity UNET to help developers develop an application for the local network.
+Just override **OnClientCmdHandler** and **OnServerAckHandler** which on [NetworkClient](Assets/NetworkLANClient.cs) and [NetworkServer](Assets/NetworkServer.cs).

+It also provides the auto-reconnection mechanism when a client can't connect to a server.

 ## Quick Start
-1. Implement your custom client and server.
-[NetworkClient](Assets/NetworkLANClient.cs) and [NetworkServer](Assets/NetworkServer.cs) both are abstract class.
+1. Create your client class that inherits [NetworkClient](Assets/NetworkLANClient.cs)
+2. Create your server class that inherits [NetworkServer](Assets/NetworkServer.cs).
-2. Implement abstract method *OnClientCmdHandler* and *OnServerAckHandler*.
+3. Implement abstract method **OnClientCmdHandler** and **OnServerAckHandler**.
-3. Initialize server and add event callback
+4. Initialize server and add event callback
 ```cs
 ConnectionConfig config = NetworkRPCHelper.GetConnectionConfig();
 server = new CustomServer();